flyIchtus/MetScore/README.md

 # MetScore

-Building a modulable, efficient score lib for the analysis of high-res weather fields from sockets The project is a joint effort of Météo-France GMAP/PREV research team and the CNRS PNRIA consortium (GENS project).
+Building a modulable, efficient score lib for the analysis of high-res weather fields from sockets.

+The project is a joint effort of Météo-France GMAP/PREV research team and the CNRS PNRIA consortium (GENS project).

+The intended use mode is research / experimental validation of ideas.
+Adjusting the functionalities to your needs is encouraged.

+This code is provided with no warranty of any kind, and is under APACHE2.0 license.

 Main contributors:
  - Julien Rabault (@JulienRabault), PNRIA, CNRS
  - Cyril Regan (@cyril-data), PNRIA, CNRS